wting/gitsessions.vim/README.md

     let g:gitsessions_dir = '/absolute/path/'

 ### Misc

+*plugin updates*

+Vim sessions save plugin state and keybindings.
+If you update a plugin and load a session, vim might complain about not being able to find old plugin functions that were changed / removed.
+Either ignore the errors or start a new session from scratch that does not have old plugin state.

+*git branch names*

 `/` in git branch names are replaced with `_`.
 As a result, it is possible to clobber sessions if one branch is named `foo/123` and another `foo_123` in the